ibm-cloud-docs/solution-tutorials/openshift-microservices.md

 Red Hat {{site.data.keyword.openshiftshort}} on IBM Cloud comes with [Grafana](https://grafana.com/) preinstalled.

 1. Get started by switching from the **Developer** perspective to the **Administrator** perspective:
 2. Navigate to **Monitoring > Dashboards** in the left-hand bar.
+You can either view the dashboard inline or by clicking **Grafana UI** to launch the dashboard in a new tab.
+   - If inline, select **Kubernetes / Compute Resources / Namespace (Pods)** from the dropdown (initially set to etcd) and Namespace to **example-health**
-You'll be asked to login with {{site.data.keyword.openshiftshort}} and then click through some permissions.
-3. You should then see your Grafana dashboard.
+   - If you have clicked **Grafana UI** link, You'll be asked to login with {{site.data.keyword.openshiftshort}} and then click through some permissions.You should then see your Grafana dashboard.
 Hit **Home** on the top left, and choose **Kubernetes / Compute Resources / Namespace (Pods)**.
-4. For the **Namespace** field, choose `example-health` which is the name of the project your app resides in.
+For the **Namespace** field, choose `example-health` which is the name of the project your app resides in.
-5. Notice the CPU and Memory usage for your application.
+3. Notice the CPU and Memory usage for your application.
 In production environments, this is helpful for identifying the average amount of CPU or Memory your application uses, especially as it can fluctuate through the day.
 Auto-scaling is one way to handle fluctuations and will be demonstrated a little later.
    <p style="width: 50%;">

    ![Grafana CPU view](images/solution55-openshift-microservices/ocp43-grafana-cpu.png)
    </p>
-5. There is a lot more to investigate with Grafana, but instead the fully managed cloud {{site.data.keyword.la_short}} service will be covered in detail later.  {{site.data.keyword.la_short}} provides log analysis for {{site.data.keyword.openshiftshort}} and the other IBM Cloud Services in a single managed service.
+4. There is a lot more to investigate with Grafana, but instead the fully managed cloud {{site.data.keyword.la_short}} service will be covered in detail later.  {{site.data.keyword.la_short}} provides log analysis for {{site.data.keyword.openshiftshort}} and the other IBM Cloud Services in a single managed service.

 ### Prometheus